How Performance Marketing Accelerates B-to-B Prospecting

 JUNE 24, 2010

 This is a draft of chapter 10 of Social Marketing to the Business Customer by Paul Gillin and Eric Schwartzman.
-They do assume that a company has a rich set of historical data to work with, which is often not the case.
+This chapter focuses on how to calculate ROI of social media and Internet marketing programs in general.
 ROI analysis enforces rigor that leads to better decisions.
-Defining ROI.
-A lot of marketers would probably like to be in Susan Popper’s shoes.
-EMC Corp.

 Let your B2B content run free–the case against gating